SupremeDonut/hackillinois-2026/README.md

 ## Overview

-MotionCoach AI is a mobile app that turns your phone into a personal sports coach.
+Morphi is a mobile app that turns your phone into a personal sports coach.
 Point your camera at yourself practicing any physical activity -- a basketball free throw, a yoga pose, a golf swing -- and the app tells you exactly what to fix, shows you where on your body to adjust, and speaks the correction out loud.

 Under the hood, this is a full-stack ML system: